-Peloponnese in general
+Peloponnese general information

 The Peloponnese is a peninsula and geographic region in southern Greece.
 It is separated from the central part of the country by the Gulf of Corinth.
 During the late Middle Ages and the Ottoman era, the peninsula was known as the Morea.
 It was here that the Greek War of Independence began in 1821.
 The Peloponnesians have almost totally dominated politics and government in Greece since then.
 In 2016, Lonely Planet voted the Peloponnese the top spot of their Best in Europe list.